-- The diskette drive and hard disk drive that are preinstalled in your computer come with power and signal cables attached.
-Also, if your computer comes with a CD drive, cables are attached.
-If you replace any drives, it is important to remember which cables attached to which drives. - When a drive is installed, ensure that the drive connector at the end of the signal cable is always connected to the drive; also, ensure that the drive connector at the other end is connected to the system board.
+- The diskette drive, hard disk drive, and CD drive that are preinstalled in your computer come with power and signal cables attached.
+If you replace any drives, it is important to remember which cables are attached to which drives. - When you install a drive, ensure that the drive connector at the end of the signal cable is always connected to the drive; also, ensure that the drive connector at the other end is connected to the system board.
 This reduces electronic noise from the computer. - If more than one IDE device is used on a single cable, one must be designated as the primary or master device and another as the secondary or subordinate device; otherwise, some of the IDE devices might not be recognized by the system.
 The primary or secondary designation is determined by switch or jumper settings on each IDE device.